Glencoe station

-Glencoe Station is a historic commuter railroad station along Metra's Union Pacific North Line in Glencoe, Illinois.
+Glencoe station is a historic commuter railroad station along Metra's Union Pacific North Line in Glencoe, Illinois.
 It is officially located on 724 Green Bay Road, however it also runs parallel to Old Green Bay Road, both of which intersect with Park Avenue.
 As of 2018, Glencoe is the 72nd busiest of Metra's 236 non-downtown stations, with an average of 732 weekday boardings.

-As of April 25, 2022, Glencoe is served by 29 inbound trains and 28 outbound trains on weekdays, by all 13 trains in each direction on Saturdays, and by all nine trains in each direction on Sundays.
+As of September 20, 2025, Glencoe is served by 65 trains (33 inbound, 32 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.